porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 ```

 The second approach is similar to the very first example.
 You can do it as shown and place the loading spinner before the `root` element and remove
-it as soon as your application is bootstrapped and got the `porscheDesignSystemReady`.
+it as soon as your application is bootstrapped and got the `porscheDesignSystemReady` event.

 ```
 App.tsx (react)